What is a Cheater Coat?

 The nose and tail areas are much easier to glass when they are sealed with a cheater coat.
 End-grain can suck up a lot of resin.
 If you have end-grain you might have to do a second coat.
 The way I cut my solid blocking results in grain that behaves much like the rest of the board.

 Tip: It is easier to let the cheater coat cure and give it a light sanding than to lay fibreglass cloth over curing epoxy.
-The drips take longer to cure than the cheater coat.
+The drips on the tape skirt take longer to cure than the cheater coat itself.
 I learned this the hard way!!
 Imagine trying to spread a table cloth flat on a table that has honey dripped on the edges!

 If you are filling deep knotholes heat can be added to help get the air bubbles to the surface.